josecastillolema/aodh2sensu/README.md

  `$ python3 aodh2sensu`

-Create an Aodh alarm from OpenStack side:
+Create an Aodh alarm from OpenStack side.
+This alarm will trigger an HTTP POST message to the `aodh2sensu` proxy:
 ```
 $ openstack alarm create \
 --name cpu_hi \